LLaSA: Large Language and Structured Data Assistant: Experiment

 \subsection{Implement Details}

 We choose Phi-3B \cite{abdin2024phi3technicalreporthighly}, LLama2-7B \cite{touvron2023llama2openfoundation}, Mistral-7B \cite{jiang2023mistral7b} and LLama3-8B \cite{dubey2024llama3herdmodels} as our base models.
 We use a learning rate of 2e-5 with a 3\% warm-up cosine scheduler, set the batch size as 3, epoch as 3.
 The default lora rank is set to 32.
 All this models are trained on 8 H800 80G using DeepSpeed ZeRO-2 \cite{aminabadi2022deepspeedinferenceenablingefficient}.
 A training on a 7B model takes about 12 hours.
 The maximum sequence length is set to 2048 during training, the maximum generation length to set as 1024 during inference.
-We set the dimension of the hypergraph encoder to 1024, with 6 layers, and use RoBERTa-base as the initial parameters for the G-Former.
-The total number of parameters for both components is 350M.
+We set the dimension of the hypergraph encoder to 768, with 12 layers, and use RoBERTa-base as the initial parameters for the G-Former.
+The total number of parameters for both components is 400M.
+The G-Former and GNN are pretrained on 25M tables for one epoch, and these data are taken from TaBERT \cite{yin_tabert_2020}.